Füße mit Blüten - Zeolith entgiftet im Fußbad

 Toenail care

-Well-groomed nails are a must for beautiful feet.
+Well-groomed nails are essential for beautiful feet.
 Keep your nails clean and trimmed to a comfortable length.
-When trimming them with nail clippers, make sure to also trim the corners to prevent ingrown nails and painful infections.
-It's best to use a glass file to shape your nails.
-This is gentler on the nails than metal files and seals the nails well, preventing moisture from penetrating and making them brittle.
-Gently push back cuticles instead of cutting them to prevent infection.
-For this purpose , gitti offers a Cuticle Remover Gel , for example, which softens the cuticles.
-This makes it much easier to push them back.
+When trimming with nail clippers, be sure to include the corners to prevent ingrown nails and painful inflammation.
+It's best to use a glass nail file to shape your nails, as it's gentler than metal files and seals the nails well, preventing moisture from penetrating and causing brittleness.
+Gently push back your cuticles instead of cutting them to avoid infection.
+For example , gitti offers a cuticle remover gel that softens the cuticles, making them much easier to push back.

 Sustainable and natural nail polishes

-When it comes to nail polish, choose brands like gitti from Berlin and Manucurist from France , which specialize in plant-based or water-based formulas without harmful additives.
-Gitti offers a wide range of water-based and plant-based colors, while Manucurist focuses on plant-based LED gel colors with a UV lamp.
+When it comes to nail polish, choose brands like gitti from Berlin and Manucurist from France , which specialize in plant-based or water-based formulas without harmful additives. gitti offers a wide range of water-based and plant-based colors, while Manucurist focuses on plant-based LED gel colors cured with a UV lamp.
 These products are not only gentler on your nails but also more environmentally friendly.
-So, not only can you enjoy beautiful nails, but you can also enjoy a good feeling and conscience, knowing that you're not harming nature or your body.
+So you can enjoy not only beautiful nails but also peace of mind, knowing that you're not harming nature or your body.

 Win-win!

-By the way, more and more conventional nail polish manufacturers are also introducing plant-based lines, such as the classic essie .
-So, keep an eye out in your drugstore as well.
-However, if you prefer supporting smaller, fully sustainable companies, we recommend brands like gitti and Manukurist.
+Incidentally, more and more conventional nail polish manufacturers are also introducing plant-based lines, such as the classic brand Essie .
+So keep an eye out for them in drugstores as well.
+However, if you prefer to support smaller and fully sustainable companies, we recommend brands like Gitti and Manukurist.

 3. Foot masks for intensive care

-Regular, intensive foot care like masks helps keep calluses and feet generally softer and more supple, preventing cracks and dry patches from developing.
-As you can probably imagine, we're big fans of natural products, including homemade ones.
+Regular, intensive foot care, such as masks, helps keep calluses and feet in general softer and smoother, preventing cracks and dry patches from developing in the first place.
+As you can probably guess, we're big fans of natural products, and we often like to make our own.
 We often already have everything we need for a foot mask at home.
-So feel free to experiment and try different things until you find the best and most enjoyable recipe for you.
+So feel free to experiment and try different recipes until you find the one that works best for you.

 Here are some recipes for natural foot masks that you can easily use at home: